emaloney/MBDataEnvironment/README.md

 In the code above, the `text` property of the `greeting` label will be set to the result of evaluating the *string expression* "`Hello, $userName!`".

-This particular expression consists of three parts: a string literal ("`Hello, `") followed by a reference to a Mockingbird variable called `userName`, followed by another string literal ("`!`").
+This particular expression consists of three parts: a text literal ("`Hello, `") followed by a reference to a Mockingbird variable called `userName`, followed by another text literal ("`!`").

 When the expression is evaluated, the "`$userName`" portion of the expression is replaced by the value of the `userName` variable in the current *variable space*.